goauthentik/authentik/website/integrations/services/sonarr/index.md

 Add all Sonarr users to the Group.
 You should also create a Group Membership Policy to limit access to the application.

 Enable the `Use Basic Authentication` option.
 Set and `HTTP-Basic Username` and `HTTP-Basic Password` to `sonarr_user` and `sonarr_password` respectively.
 These values can be chosen freely, `sonarr_` is just used as a prefix for clarity.

+## Reverse Proxy Setup

+Finally, in your reverse proxy setup for Sonarr, replace the current value with your Authentik Server